Welcome Home

 Location: The Park Club, 219 West South Street

-Enjoy the company of your classmates as you celebrate your 60th reunion.
+Enjoy the company of your classmates as you celebrate a gathering in your 58th year.
 Cash bar.

-Photo: A class reunion photo will be taken at 6:30 p.m. at the Park Club.
+Photo: A class reunion photo will be taken around 6:30 p.m. at the Park Club.

 Location: The Park Club, 219 West South Street